CleanroomMC/GroovyScript-Docs/docs/groovyscript/mods/immersiveengineering/arcfurnace.md

         output(Collection<ItemStack>)
         ```

     - `#!groovy ItemStack`.
 Sets the item output as slag.
 Requires not null.
-(Default `null`).

         ```groovy
         slag(ItemStack)
         ```

     - `#!groovy int`.
 Sets the time in ticks the recipe takes to process.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         time(int)
         ```

     - `#!groovy IIngredient`.
 Sets the item input.
 Requires not null.
-(Default `null`).

         ```groovy
         mainInput(IIngredient)
         ```

     - `#!groovy int`.
 Sets the amount of power consumed per tick.
 Requires greater than 0.
+(Default `0`).

         ```groovy
         energyPerTick(int)